Skip to content

 Et voila!
 Here’s my finished mixed media art journal spread with a beautiful Winter Fairy.
 Reminder: you can download this fairy printable for free at the bottom of the post.

-Mixed media art journaling: final thoughts and tips
+Mixed media wonderland: final thoughts and tips

 With mixed media, as well as art journaling, there are no rules.
 You are free to make what you want with the things you like.